Abbaye Sainte Marie de la Résurrection, Abu Ghosh, Israel

 The monastery is situated in the Judean Hills in the small, mostly Arab Muslim village of Abu Ghosh.
 It is a community of monks and nuns who follow the Benedictine rule, which calls for the special pursuit of peace (pax) and centers on the motto "pray and work" (ora et labora).
 Benedictines emphasize tightly bonded communities and a contemplative life.
 As such, they have a special charism for peace-making in the world.
 Since this particular community is situated in the Holy Land, the Benedictines of Abu Ghosh are especially dedicated to interfaith dialogue.

-The sisters baked special bread in the shapes of
+The sisters baked special bread in the shapes of fish, bunnies, bears, and other animals. |

 As the website of Abbaye Sainte Marie says, the religious vocation of this congregation is "to be present in the same place where the unity between the Church and the Synagogue was torn apart, the germinal place of all division and discords among Christians."
 At least since the Second Vatican Council, this community has placed special emphasis on Jewish-Christian dialogue.
 It has a special library dedicated to this purpose.
 The monastery has also held evens, created community, and engaged in dialogue about the Israeli-Palestinian conflict.
 Its lay congregants who attend regular Catholic liturgies come from predominately local Arab and also French, Central African, and other European expat backgrounds, and its religious men and women come from France, the Congo, and the Holy Land.